Azzedine-prog/linux-automation/README.md

 # linux-automation
-linux automation tools developped by azzedine
+linux automation tools developped by azzedine , sipmle tools but effective in routines.
 ## ccompile:
 ccompile : is a simple tool that use gcc to execute your c files and give you output and option of deleting temporary files.